Paulo-AndradeB/Prize-Promotions_And_Raffle-Drawings-Name-Picker/README.md

 Welcome to the <b>Prize Promotions for Small Bussiness Web App.

-This project belongs to the 2020.1 class university students of Claretiano - Centro Universitario' s System Analysis and Development degree.
+This project belongs to the 2020.1 class university students of System Analysis and Development degree from <a  href="https://claretiano.edu.br/"> Claretiano</a> Brazilian-based International University.

 For sure, everyone is welcome to get involved in this project.
 Thanks for joining us.